VictorLi08/XCFrameworkTemplate/README.md

 # XCFrameworkTemplate

-A template for creating .xcframeworks in Xcode 11 beta 2.
+A template for creating .xcframeworks in Xcode 11.